 In 2009, 2010, and 2011, FutureCycle Press awarded a prize of $1,000 and publication for the best full-length volume of poetry in juried competition.
 The idea was to take in enough from entry fees to pay all costs and have a little left over to do a few more books that year.
 For those three years, the contest was our main source of funding.
 Our prize-winners and finalists were quite accomplished poets, and the contests were a great success.
 Of course, none of our staff or judges were paid for doing the work, there was always a massive amount of work to be done, and only a few people had to do most of it within a few months’ time.
 This ultimately proved to be more stress than we could take.

 When our former director, the poet Robert S. King, had a heart attack in September 2011, he was strongly encouraged to scale back considerably on his press activities and focus more on his own writing.
-This, combined with the lengthy economic downturn and finding out when all the dust settled that we were in a bit of a hole—well, let's just say it was the closest thing to a near-death experience FutureCycle Press has ever experienced.
+This, combined with the lengthy economic downturn and finding out when all the dust settled that we were in a bit of a hole—well, let's just say it was the closest thing to a near-death experience FutureCycle Press has ever had.

-The way we handle editorial and production activities will remain pretty much the same except for the change of director.
+The way we handle editorial and production activities remains pretty much the same except for the change of director.
 Importantly, we now have a structure in place so the press can survive should any of us move on.
 Incorporating the press represents our commitment to keeping the press and all of the books it publishes alive for posterity.